Via Caritatis – Chardonnay – Rhône Blanc

-Via Caritatis is a selection of the best wines made by the monks and nuns of two local abbeys, also by some small vignerons, on the steep slopes of Mont Ventoux, in Provence.
+Via Caritatis is a selection of the best wines made by the monks and nuns of two local abbeys, also by some small vignerons, on the steep slopes of Mont Ventoux, in the Rhône Valley.

 For this wine, the grapes are picked at dawn, sorted, slightly pressed, with a cold and slow fermentation and ageing 6 months on a thin layer of lees.

 Fresh flowery wine thar will pair well with all sorts of salads and veggies, seafood, fried chicken and cheese.